Learning French is important – we have argued this in numerous articles on the subject. But have you forgotten the good old-fashioned book?

 For which level?
 We would suggest this novel for intermediate to advanced learners of French.
 If you find the storyline too complicated, an audiobook may save you.

-If you still think books won’t be sufficient to become fluent – or that it’s OK to judge a book by its cover – try our online French courses Frantastique.
+If you think even the best books won’t be sufficient to learn French – or that it’s OK to judge a book by its cover – try our online French courses Frantastique.
 Sign up for a seven-day free trial here.